ansible/awx/awx/ui/test/e2e/README.md

 #### Installation
-A successful invocation of `make ui-devel` will prepare your environment with the software depdendencies required to run these tests.
+A successful invocation of `make ui-devel` will prepare your environment with the software dependencies required to run these tests.

 #### Configuration
 Three inputs are required: